 The kicker is that 43 percent of the students that did not access the available support services in college relayed back to the study that they regretted not accessing the supports that were available on campus.

-List of Accommodations for Students with Disabilities
+List of Accommodations for Disabled Students

 There are so many new developments in adaptive technologies and even progressive legislations to make college easier for students who have a disability.
 Many learning differences have a success rate for similar accommodations.
 Some things to consider requesting for ADHD, Dyslexia, and a number of others include: